1 week post-op Achilles Tendon Tear repair, pain increasing

 that has been feeding on itself to create more and more tightness.

 So forces are still pulling.
 Even more so after the insult of surgery.

 The Achilles tendon attaches to your heel, basically.
 It makes sense that that heel connection is now getting pulled on more than usual.
 This irritates the tissue.
 Thus pain.

-Two thoughts, other than getting my Reversing Achilles Tendonitis ebook, is:
+Two thoughts, other than getting my Reversing Achilles Tendonitis program

 and Self massage.
 Just get in there and start squeezing gently.
 Squeeze harder/deeper only if it doesn't hurt, but over time work your way down, lengthening too tight tissue, and creating circulation (old stuff out, new stuff in).